Jim and Lynda McLennan

 Allard VanEverdingen

 We would like you to meet Allard.
-He will be instructing a few of our schools this year.
 We have walked with Allard in his journey of learning the art of fly fishing.
 We welcome him as one of our instructors.

 When Allard is not teaching fly fishing, he is spending time with his family fishing the waters he loves.